OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-24.md

 ## 2 Chronicles 24:7

-For the sons of the wicked Athaliah had broken into the house of God, and even used the holy things of the house of the Lord for the Baals.
+For the sons of the wicked Athaliah had broken into the temple of God, and even used the sacred items of the house of the Lord for the Baals.

 ---

 ## 2 Chronicles 24:8

-So the king commanded, and they made a chest and set it outside by the gate of the house of the Lord.
+So the king commanded, and they constructed a chest and placed it outside by the gate of the temple of the Lord.

 ---